p4lsec/human-ng/README.md

 - **Continuous Improvement**: All history and changes are transparent, so you can see how topics evolve and improve over time.
 AI helps ensure that the frameworks stay current and effective by learning from user feedback and behavior.

 ## Framework for Everything
-At the heart of the Human-NG project lies the "Framework for Everything," a comprehensive system designed to enhance various aspects of life.
+At the heart of the Human-NG project lies a "Framework for Everything," the comprehensive system designed to support and enhance all aspects of life.
 This framework is organized into logical categories that cover personal well-being, household management, relationships, professional life, technology integration, and community involvement.
 Each category is structured to provide practical, actionable guidance to help users manage their lives more effectively.

 The scope of the project is broad, encompassing everything from individual health and time management to family dynamics and community engagement.
 By addressing these diverse areas, the framework aims to provide a holistic approach to life management that is both practical and adaptable to individual needs.